NitinNair89/frontend-foundation-state-management-swap-demo/README.md

 # Frontend Foundation — State Swap Demo

-This repository demonstrates how to use the `frontend-foundation` template to swap state management implementations without changing UI code.
+This repository demonstrates how to use the `frontend-foundation` template to swap state implementations and how the same UI and business logic can run on different state management engines without modification.

 ## What this demo shows